Mavenir Wins 2 Awards for Innovation at India Mobile Congress 2019 | Covaipost

 Second, Mavenir won the Most Innovative Approach to Network Security award for its Security and Fraud Management Suite.
 This suite is a set of products sharing the same design and operational principles that address the main security and fraud challenges of a mobile operator, such as Signaling Security, Network Security Analytics, as well as major fraud and revenue assurance issues that can be addressed per specific fraud or revenue leakage scenarios or as a complete Fraud Management System (FMS).
 Using a unique combination of Real-Time Machine Learning/Artificial Intelligence (ML/AI) with flexible rule engine provides a significant advantage as it can detect and block security or fraud issues while happening, instead of passive reporting of a problem after some data processing.
 These prediction techniques enable operators to save significant revenues real time and improve their customer experience.

 “Mavenir is known for innovation.
 We are bringing disruptive technologies that help reduce costs, generate new revenue and protect/secure those revenues.
-With our complete virtualized end-to-end portfolio and experience with all the key network components, we are uniquely positioned to enable mobile operators to transform their networks,” said Sanjay Bakaya, Regional Leader for Mavenir, who received the awards.
+With our complete virtualized end-to-end portfolio and experience with all the key network components, we are uniquely positioned to enable mobile operators to transform their networks,” said Sanjay Bakaya, Regional Vice-President, India and South Asia, Mavenir, while receiving the awards.

 Mavenir is the industry's only end-to-end, cloud-native network software provider.
 Focused on accelerating software network transformation and redefining network economics for Communications Service Providers (CSPs) by offering a comprehensive end-to-end product portfolio across every layer of the network infrastructure stack.
 From 5G application/service layers to packet core and RAN – Mavenir leads the way in evolved, cloud-native networking solutions enabling innovative and secure experiences for end users.
 Leveraging industry-leading firsts in VoLTE, VoWiFi, Advanced Messaging (RCS), Multi-ID, vEPC, and Virtualized RAN, Mavenir accelerates network transformation for more than 250+ CSP customers in over 130 countries, which serve over 50% of the world’s subscribers.